alexeagle/triage-app/README.md

 ## Future Directions (Detailed Exploration)

+### 0.
+- Show whether logged in user is Aspect employee based on membership in aspect-build engineering team
+- Only show Customer/Prospect enrichment if logged in user is aspect
+- Reduce data demand on homepage view: add leftnav of reports?
+- ensure hubspot token not needed at runtime
+- hide competitors from various views

 ### 1. Repo Visualization and Health Signals
 Build out the “maintenance treemap” visualization for each repo.
 The goal is a single image that encodes PR activity (size, staleness, reviewer blockage) on the left and issues (age, severity, ownership) on the right.
 This becomes the default landing page for each repo and helps quickly identify hotspots, neglected areas, and easy wins.
 Future extensions include interactive overlays, sparkline activity graphs, CI flakes, and ownership boundaries.